-2018 DOCENT TRAINING PROGRAM COHORT SCHEDULE
+2019 DOCENT TRAINING PROGRAM COHORT SCHEDULE

-- The format for our Docent Training Program has transitioned from a classroom-based lecture-style format to an on-line, self-directed format. - Our 2018 Fall Docent Training Program Cohort will begin with a full-day mandatory introductory workshop on Saturday, October 6 from 9am-4pm led by our Docent Program Coordinator, Jason Theuman. - From October through December 2018, you will work at your own pace, completing approximately 15 on-line natural history training modules and also writing a brief research paper on an assigned animal. - The deadline to complete all on-line modules and the research paper is Friday, January 4, 2019. - The cohort will meet again for a full-day mandatory workshop on Saturday, January 5, 2019, from 9am-4pm to review the training content and prepare you for your in-park service. - Attendance at the October 6 and January 5 workshops is mandatory. - After completion of all on-line modules and your research paper, Docent Trainees are partnered with experienced Docent Mentors to complete the on-site portion of the training process and your docent certification. - You will begin your in-park service with a Docent Mentor on your chosen duty day starting the week of January 14, 2018.
+- The format for our Docent Training Program has transitioned from a classroom-based lecture-style format to an on-line, self-directed format. - Our 2019 Fall Docent Training Program Cohort will begin with a full-day mandatory introductory workshop on Saturday, October 5 from 9am-5pm led by our Docent Program Manager, Jason Theuman. - From October through December 2019, you will work at your own pace, completing approximately 15 on-line natural history training modules and also writing a brief research paper on an assigned animal. - The deadline to complete all on-line modules and the research paper is Friday, January 10, 2020. - The cohort will meet again for a full-day mandatory workshop on Saturday, January 11, 2020, from 9am-5pm to review the training content and prepare you for your in-park service and Docent certification process. - Attendance at the October 5 and January 11 workshops is mandatory. - After completion of all on-line modules and your research paper, Docent Trainees are partnered with experienced Docent Mentors to complete the on-site portion of the training process and your docent certification. - You will begin your in-park service with a Docent Mentor on your chosen duty day starting the week of January 20, 2020.
 (If you are a snowbird, you will begin your in-park service when you return.)